Use CouchDB for Document Based Data Storage on Debian 5 (Lenny)

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

 This guide has been deprecated and is no longer being maintained.

 CouchDB is a non-relational document-based database.
 Like other entrants into the “NoSQL” field, CouchDB attempts to provide a more flexible data storage system for use in custom application development.
 CouchDB is written in the Erlang programing language which supports an innovative concurrency model.
 CouchDB does not use an SQL interface, opting for an HTTP interface and JSON as a data format for easy integration in application development.

-Before installing CouchDB, it is assumed that you have followed our getting started guide.
+Before installing CouchDB, it is assumed that you have followed our Setting Up and Securing a Compute Instance.
 If you’re new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.